 Description: Students will further enhance their skills of critical analysis in both literature and composition through a study, both wide and deep, of classic and modern fiction, poetry and drama.
-Students will be expected to take the AP Exam in May.
-Success in this exam may result in advanced college credit, placement, or both.
+In content and structure, the course will follow the AP Literature Course and Exam Description provided by the College Board.